THUeerose/diary/source/index.rst

-.. eerose-diary documentation master file, created by sphinx-quickstart on Wed Nov 24 21:55:06 2021.
+.. eerose-diary master file, created by sphinx-quickstart on Wed Nov 24 21:55:06 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to eerose-diary's documentation!
+Welcome to eerose-diary!
 ========================================

 .. toctree::